spacetelescope/jdat_notebooks/docs/notebook_development_workflow.rst

 .. important::

-    Please note that all JDAT related code is written `Python 3`; `Python 2` is not supported.
+    Please note that all JDAT related code should be written `Python 3`; `Python 2` is not supported.

 .. _draft stage: